mkesicki/sfdc-import-electron/README.md

 Add Drag & Drop for file
 Add some spinner etc to show that work is in progress Think about some progress bar
+If you see any login data in code there are for trailhead ...
+Add searching to list of objects